-10.12.2018-Friday-Hurricane Michael is gone.
+12th.
+Friday-Hurricane Michael is gone.
 Yesterday, as the storm was in our area, we took a ride to Mocksville, NC.

-Over the course of the trip we counted over a dozen huge trees that were taken down through the might of this storm, even though the storm here was just a lot of water and some, not that strong, winds.
+Over the course of the trip, we counted over a dozen huge trees that were taken down through the might of this storm, even though the storm here was just a lot of water and some, not that strong, winds.
 Half the trees had fallen in the roadway blocking one full lane or more, everyone proceeded cautiously, warning on-coming traffic of the impediment.
 On our way home, about 1000 feet from the entrance to the campground another tree came down.
 We sat patiently, in the car for about an hour, waiting for the obstruction to be remedied.

+14th.
 Today we're planning a trip into Advance, NC to go to a Wells Fargo Bank.
 Around here we don't talk about cities, more like towns or villages.
-Sat. we attend Mass at Saint Francis of Assisi CC.
+Sat., we attend Mass at Saint Francis of Assisi CC.
 Our time here is quickly coming to a close.
 We have nothing worth mentioning planned the next couple of days.
 It's jacks-up on Monday morning, and heading to Pride RV Campground in Maggie Valley.
+Total capacity might be barely 200.
+Around here we don't talk about cities, more like towns or villages.
+Regardless the Pastor gave an excellent homily and the parishioners are very friendly.